Key points

 Changes in nutrient levels will also affect natural ecosystems.
 These ecosystems often have narrow and typically low requirements for nutrients, so increased nutrients may be harmful.
 These are issues that may need to be considered and addressed in land management.

 Soil pH is a measure of acidity or alkalinity.
 All plants, including both agricultural and native vegetation species, have particular ranges of pH that they find suitable, beyond which they will suffer.
-Some plants have a broad range while others may have a relatively narrow range. pH levels also influence the availability of nutrients and toxic elements, which affect plant growth.
+Some plants have a broad range while others may have a relatively narrow range.
+The availability of nutrients and toxic elements are also influenced by pH levels, which affect plant growth.

 Currently, pH varies across NSW from less than 4.5 to greater than 8.0 pH units.
-NSW pH levels are projected to increased slightly (become more alkaline), typically up to 0.3 pH units, and generally increasing from east to west.
-The far southern alpine region has the greatest increase, of up to 0.5 pH units or more.
+NSW pH levels are projected to increase slightly (become more alkaline), typically up to 0.3 pH units, and generally increasing from east to west.
+The far southern alpine region will see the greatest increase – up to 0.5 pH units or more.

-Changes in soil pH may also affect natural ecosystems, which have normally established under particular pH ranges.
-This issue may need to be considered and addressed by ecosystems managers.
+Changes in soil pH may also affect natural ecosystems that have been established within particular pH ranges.
+This issue may need to be considered and addressed by land managers.

 Adapting to changes in the soil in NSW